-Battery-powered ultraviolet light traps were operated in the HALE gulches and at the ATST site.
+Battery-powered ultraviolet light traps were operated near the HALE Entrance Station and at the ATST site.
 The traps consisted of a 3.5 gallon polypropylene bucket, a smooth surface funnel, a 22 watt Circline blacklight tube mounted on top of vanes under an aluminum lid that directs light downwards.
 The effective range of the 22 watt lamp is less than 100 feet, and traps were always located more than 100 feet from the nearest petrel burrow.
-Light traps were run every night for five nights at the ATST site and for four nights at the HALE site.
+Light traps were run every night for three nights at the ATST site and for three nights at the HALE site.